 The disadvantages of sleeping on the floor are most likely felt by those who have preexisting health concerns.
 If you’re managing chronic pain, recovering from an operation, healing from muscle strain, are an older person, or have respiratory issues or allergies, sleeping on the floor could be more harmful than cozy.

 The advantages of sleeping without mattress may be felt more by those who are accustomed to sleeping on the floor.
 Jumping from your cozy bed to the floor may cause undue stress to your sensitive pressure points.
 If you’re recovering from illness or managing pain, sleeping on the floor may be less beneficial to sleeping on a pressure relieving mattress.

 A medium firm mattress made of modern materials and designed using the latest sleep technology could be the best option for a healthy, pain-free back.
 For some, sleeping on the ground might be beneficial and bring some relief but others will find minimal relief from back pain when sleeping on the floor.

 If you’re determined to sleep on the floor, start small by sleeping on a yoga mat or mattress topper covered in blankets first.
 Ease into it and listen to your body, if you find comfort on the floor, you can start peeling away some of the layers until you find the perfect level of comfort for you.

-Sleeping on the floor is quite primal, it’s a back to basics approach to sleep, paying homage to your ancestors who have gone before you.
+Sleeping on the floor is a back to basics approach to sleep, paying homage to your ancestors who have gone before you.
 While sleeping on the natural earth or bedroom floor might be comfortable for some, or modern lifestyles have moved on and we require a more tailored sleep experience.